Pomeranian and heatwave: how to protect it and react?

 Precautions to take

-Regular hydration and healthy lifestyle
+Regular hydration and a healthy lifestyle